hatonthecat/Sparkfun-Artemis-Nano-File-Server/Project Log.md

 I hope that WOLF will permit a QSO to be completed in an hour, if one station receives a signal that is 10 dB weaker than would be needed for QRSS, and the other station's signal is 6 dB below the QRSS threshold.
 I believe that it is also feasible to "hear" a LOWFER beacon across the Atlantic, during an overnight run (very accurate time and frequency control is required)."

 Developing a modem for LowFer for something like the Artemis would be interesting- why use LoRa when there are other unlicensed bands, as long as it is less than 0.1W (for MedFER) and less than 1W for LowFER.
+While low-frequency doesn't mean low power- the idea is that it isn't about having a consistent access to a channel, but merely being able to fish out signals and send them out, and the pace or priority being defined later.